Gakur/password-locker1/README.md

 This project is a python application that manages login and signup credentials of a person for various accounts i.e. username and passwords for each account.
 It also stores the passwords and generates a unique password for a user if they do not want to generate new passwords by themselves.

 ## User Stories
-The user would like to.... :
+As a user, I would like to.... :
-* To create an account for the application or log into the application.
+* Create an account for the application or log into the application.
 * Store my existing acounts login details for various accounts that i have registered for.
 * Generate new password for an account that i haven't registered for and store it with the account name.
-* Delete stored account login details that i do now want anymore.
+* Delete stored account login details that i do not want anymore.

 ## Installation / Setup instruction